SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/base64decode.md

 `| base64Decode("44GC44KK44GM44GoIOOBlOOBluOBhOOBvuOBmQ==") as V`

 :::note
-If you are not getting the expected results, ensure that the decoding format you are using matches the one you used for encoding.
+Make sure that the decoding format you are using matches the one you used for encoding.
 :::